belbert/VCVTB/The Book of VCVTB.md

 -There are indications in the literature that airflownetwork models are also less suitable for modelling single-sided ventilation.
 However, modified models are also available
 - ...

 A different kind of limitation is that I am a self-learned programmer.
 Therefore, it is likely that not all functions are implemented equally efficiently and that additional comments are needed.
 My apologies for that.
 However, the current implementation gets the work done for which it was designed.
-For the time being I am satisfied with that.
+For the time being I am satisfied with that, but there will certainly be changes and updates.

 6.0 Licensing
 -----------------